The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Acknowledgments

 \section{Acknowledgments}

+The authors thank Joshua Lovell and Marija Jankovic for their engaging discussions, Natasha Simonian for her assistance in enhancing the artistic quality of select figures, and the referee, Alexander Mustill, for a prompt report that improved the clarity of the manuscript.
 A.A.S. is supported by the Heising-Simons Foundation through a 51 Pegasi b Fellowship.
-The authors thank Joshua Lovell and Marija Jankovic for their engaging discussions, and Natasha Simonian for her assistance in enhancing the artistic quality of select figures.
 The results reported herein benefited from collaborations and/or information exchange within NASA’s Nexus for Exoplanet System Science (NExSS) research coordination network sponsored by NASA’s Science Mission Directorate and project “Alien Earths” funded under Agreement No. 80NSSC21K0593.
 K.M.K. acknowledges support under NASA Theoretical and Computational Astrophysical Networks (TCAN) via grant No. 80NSSC21K0497 and NASA XRP via grant No. 80NSSC24K0163.
 V.F.-G. acknowledges funding from the National Aeronautics and Space Administration through the Exoplanet Research Program under Grant No 80NSSC23K0288 (PI: V. Faramaz).